 – P1-Gaming presents the 5 race Super Trofeo Cup for the Lamborghini Huracan ST in Assetto Corsa.
 The Cup promises to be a stunner with 30 international cars/drivers to challenge at Monza, Silverstone, Imola, Spa Francorchamps, and the finale at Nürburgring.
-All 5 races will be broadcast live on P1-Media.

 The Simhq Motorsports race team will field 4 cars in the Super Trofeo Cup.